SpiderLabs/Responder/README.txt

 - WPAD rogue transparent proxy server.
 This module will *silently* grab the encrypted credentials of anyone launching Internet Explorer on the network.
 It will also grab the cookie of the requested page.
 This module is higly effective.
-You can now send your custom files to a victim.
+You can now send your custom Pac script to a victim.
+See Responder.conf.

+- Responder is now using a configuration file.
+See Responder.conf.

 CONSIDERATIONS
 ==============